lancedb/cocoindex-lancedb-demo/README.md

 ---

-## [Optional] Running a pure LanceDB workflow
+## [Optional] Running a pure LanceDB pipeline

-To contrast the CocoIndex "incremental way" with the traditional batch processing approach, we provide an additional script, `ingest.py`, that contains code to ingest the recipe data into LanceDB.
+To contrast the CocoIndex "incremental way" with the traditional batch processing approach, we provide sample scripts in the `scripts/` directory.
+`ingest.py` contains code to ingest the recipe data into LanceDB.
 This step is optional (the aim of this repo is to show how to do it using the CocoIndex flow defined above).